microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 > NOTE: Using the default event emitter, `RCTDeviceEventEmitter`, all native event names must be **globally unique across all native modules** (even the ones built-in to RN).
 However, specifying your own event emitter means you'll need to create and register that too.
 This process is outlined in the [Native Modules and React Native Windows (Advanced Topics)](native-modules-advanced.md) document.

 The `[ReactConstant]` attribute is how you can define constants.
-Here FancyMath has defined two constants: `E` and `Pi`.
+Here `FancyMath` has defined two constants: `E` and `Pi`.
 By default, the name exposed to JS will be the same name as the field (`E` for `E`), but you can override the name like this: `[ReactConstant("Pi")]`.

 The `[ReactMethod]` attribute is how you define methods.
-In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
+In `FancyMath` we have one method, `add`, which takes two doubles and returns their sum.
 As before, you can optionally customize the name like this: `[ReactMethod("add")]`.

 The `[ReactEvent]` attribute is how you define events.
-In FancyMath we have one event, `AddEvent`, which uses the `ReactEvent<double>` delegate, where the double represents the type of the event data.
+In `FancyMath` we have one event, `AddEvent`, which uses the `ReactEvent<double>` delegate, where the double represents the type of the event data.
 Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event named `"AddEvent"` will be raised in JavaScript.
 As before, you could have optionally customized the name in JS like this: `[ReactEvent("addEvent")]`.

 ### 2. Registering your Native Module

 > IMPORTANT NOTE: When you create a new project via the CLI, the generated `ReactApplication` class will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**

 Now, we want to register our new `FancyMath` module with React Native so we can use it from JavaScript code.
-To do this, first we're going to create a `ReactPackageProvider` which implements [Microsoft.ReactNative.IReactPackageProvider](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).
+To do this, first we're going to create a `ReactPackageProvider` which implements [`Microsoft.ReactNative.IReactPackageProvider`](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).

-_ReactPackageProvider.cs_
+`ReactPackageProvider.cs`

 ```csharp
 using Microsoft.ReactNative.Managed;